About me

 My philosophy

-I’m equally interest in each phase of modelling: conceptualization and formalization, data collection and processing, model development and model deployment.
-I always value more the model that can teach us more in return.
+I’m equally interested in each phase of modeling: conceptualization and formalization, data collection and processing, model development, and model deployment.
+I always value models that can teach us more in return.
 I love adding intelligence to the process.
 Ironically, more intelligence usually means less technology.
 And that’s the way it should be: sensors come and go, but learning is forever.

 Why mathematical models?

-Modelling lies at the heart of how we understand the world and its emerging properties.
-Mathematical modelling, in particular, is the process to describe a system with mathematical terms.
+Modeling lies at the heart of how we understand the world and its emerging properties.
+Mathematical modeling, in particular, describes a system using mathematical terms.
 The clear advantage of having our models written in a communicable language is that we can share our ideas with the world.
-If we are lucky enough, we share ideas that can be both innovative and helpful, and we get to participate in advancing the human knowledge.
+If we are lucky enough, we share ideas that are both innovative and helpful, and we get to participate in advancing human knowledge.

 Why sport physiology and performance?

-I enrolled in an engineering course to study robotics, and I ended up by studying the most wonderfully made machine: the human body.
-Sport performance requires a combination of the best qualities of a human body, hence is human movement in its best form.
-Physiology is what makes movement possible, hence is human movement in its fundamental terms.
+I enrolled in an engineering course to study robotics and ended up studying the most wonderfully made machine: the human body.
+Sport performance requires a combination of the best qualities of the human body, making it human movement in its best form.
+Physiology is what makes movement possible, hence human movement in its fundamental terms.